How Heavy Can a Letter Be for a First Class Stamp?

 Pro Tip: A lot of beginners accidentally mix up the terms “mailing” and “shipping” when, in fact, they describe two wildly different things.
 Learn more about the difference between mailing and shipping.

-If your letter hits the maximum amount of 3.5 ounces, USPS will likely require a total of four Forever stamps, since that extra half-an-ounce needs its own postage stamp to cover it.
+If your letter hits the maximum amount of 3.5 ounces, USPS will require a total of four stamps (one Forever and three additional ounce stamp), since that extra half-an-ounce needs its own postage stamp to cover it.
+Any piece of mail that weighs more than 3.5 will need to be shipped instead of mailed, and you can use USPS shipping services such as First Class Package or Priority Mail for that.

 You can pick up rolls of Forever stamps at a lot of different locations, including certain drug stores around town, your local Post Office, and of course, on the USPS website.